“I have found the paradox that if I love until it hurts, then there is no hurt, but only more love.”

 RIDER: Kaylin Linnemann

 27 Million people cannot ride their bikes to freedom; but I can.
 27 Million people cannot bring awareness to the fastest growing crime in the world; but I can.
 I first heard about human trafficking two years ago in a world affairs class at the Fashion Institute of Technology.
 A few months later I was invited to see a film called “Call and Response.”
 The film is based on a technique used in African music known as call and response.
 Call and response was so critical to the African slave trade because it involved the audience.
-The vision of “Call and Response” is to place the call out to the audience with hopes of rallying a response to modern day slavery that creates a bottom-up movement.
+The vision of “Call and Response” is to place the call out to the audience with hopes of rallying a response to trafficking that creates a bottom-up movement.
 I am responding to the call on September 24, 2010 by riding my bike from Indianapolis, Indiana to New York City and the Statue of Liberty in order to raise money and awareness for Love 146 and the issue of child exploitation…. to freedom, for freedom.

 Shout out and thanks to the others on this team, Cary Teeple, Debi Teeple, Glenn Hein, Brooke Trindle, Greg Anderson, & Lori Anderson.